The directors of the group are responsible for relationships with our suppliers. Our way of working can be summarised in a few simple principles:

 Very short reporting chains

-This we think helps us to gather behind us staff who are implicated, conﬁdent, efﬁcient and generally loyal.
+We think this helps us to gather behind us staff who are committed, conﬁdent, efﬁcient and generally loyal.

-When a departure seems inevitable, we attempt to be as fair and digniﬁed as possible, and to maintain good relations with those who leave us.
+When a departure seems inevitable, we attempt to be as fair as possible.

 Focus on exemplary behaviour and transparency